An important factor affecting compilation speed and memory requirements is the

 instead of

-type instance CF (HList xs) = EmptyClass (ToTree xs)
+type instance CF (HList xs) = EmptyClass (ToTree xs)we say

 class EmptyClass (ToTree xs) => CF_HList xs